BlissRoms-x86/Documentation/configuration/Configuration-through-Command-Line-Parameters.md

    ....
 ```

-Warning: Note that not all of the configs listed here are available in the open-source Bliss OS source, but are available through licensing the Android-Generic Project add-on for that feature, or licensing the use of Bliss Bass (which comes with all available AG add-on's) for your organization
+Warning: Note that not all of the configs listed here are available in the open-source Bliss OS source, but are available through licensing the Android-Generic Project add-on for that feature, or licensing the use of Bliss Bass (which comes with most available AG add-on's) for your organization

 ## Supported Parameters: